catspeed-cc/releasehelper-menu/README.md

 Example: you fork all the repositories (releasehelper-menu, docker-full-dir, subtree-docker-compose-lib AND sd-webui-forge-docker AND/OR sd-webui-reforge-docker) and modify them to your fork.

+# Support

-Also there is "no other help" - no support.
+There is "no other help" - no support.
 No issue tickets.
 I will try and make the scripts as interactive as possible, adding the remotes should ask for a git remote url for example for each project.

 If you have cloned the releasehelper-menu or forked any repository and made changes, at this point, _you have become the developer,_ thus I cannot help you.